OnePlus 8T Pro isn't happening, CEO confirms

 Interestingly, Lau added that “users who like Pro-level products can continue to choose OnePlus 8 Pro”.
 This suggests that, at least in some respects, the OnePlus 8T will be a lower-end device than the OnePlus 8 Pro, which could prove confusing for customers.

-And with rumors of the OnePlus 8T having a higher-end Snapdragon 865 Plus chipset and faster 65W charging, it’s also a suggestion that might not hold up.
+And with rumors of the OnePlus 8T having a higher-end Snapdragon 865 Plus chipset and the confirmation of faster 65W charging, it’s also a suggestion that might not hold up.

 Indeed, if OnePlus really isn’t releasing an 8T Pro it would surely make more sense to position the OnePlus 8T as a Pro model in all but name.
 This would help avoid confusion around which phone is the top-of-the-line model is, and still leave customers with the lesser-specced OnePlus Nord as a cheaper alternative.